 People Like Making Videos

-People like making videos for YouTube – just look at how many videos show people commenting on news of the day or lip-syncing their favorite songs.
+People like making videos on YouTube – just look at how many videos show people commenting on news of the day or lip-syncing their favourite songs.
 You could leverage this love of self-expression to create more buzz about your business.
 For example, hold a contest where you award a prize to the video with the most shares or likes.

 YouTube Belongs to Google